arashnh11/Tetrahedra_pack/README.md

   Dec 15, 2017
   Email: a.nematihayati@gmail.com

-The scheme used for optimization is a bipyramid propagation algorithm.
+The scheme used for optimization is a tight bipyramid propagation algorithm.

 1) Sketch the base triangle for a regular tetrahedron.
 2) Find possible vertex which make regular tetrahedra